What You Need to Know About Machinery Maintenance Worker

 - Lubricate or apply adhesives or other materials to machines, machine parts, or other equipment, according to specified procedures.

-Qualities of a Machinery Maintenance Worker
+Things a Machinery Maintenance Worker Should Know How to Do

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.